ThatGuyJacobee/Elite-Bot-Docs/docs/customembedfeature.md

 ## Using the custom embed command

-The customembed command has three required parameters, the title, description and channel.
+The customembed command has one required parameter, the channel.
 Everything else is optional for you to configure if you wish, otherwise they won't be present in the embed!

 An example of customembed command: